GooFit/AmpGen/README.md

 * cmake >= 3.11.0
 * C++ compiler with CXX standard >= 14 (gcc >= 4.9.3, clang ~ 5).
   Defaults to Cxx17 (enable cxx14 with cmake flag `-DCMAKE_CXX_STANDARD=14` )
-* ROOT >= 6 with Minuit2 and MathMore enabled.
-To (re)configure root with these options, use the additional command line options `-Dcxx14 -Dminuit2=ON -Dmathmore=ON` when configuring the installation of ROOT.
+* ROOT >= 6 with MathMore
+  To (re)configure root with these options, use the additional command line options `-Dcxx14 -Dmathmore=ON` when configuring the installation of ROOT.

 Optional:
 * boost >= 1.67.0 for unit tests
 * xROOTd for network file access
 * OpenMP for multithreading
+* ROOT >= 6 with MathMore and Minuit2 enabled.
+The external version of Minuit2 provied as an external package of GooFit is used if the ROOT version is not unavailable.
+  To (re)configure root with these options, use the additional command line options `-Dcxx14 -Dminuit2=ON -Dmathmore=ON` when configuring the installation of ROOT.

 AmpGen is built using cmake.
 It is recommended to use a build directory to keep the source tree clean.